api3dao/oev-docs/docs/oev/overview/oev-network.md

 Refer to the [Auction Cycle](/oev/overview/auction-cycle) and [OEV Auctioneer](/oev/overview/oev-auctioneer) for details.

-The support OEV auctions in the least privileged way, the contract defines a few special roles allowed to interact with the contract in an authorized way.
+To support OEV auctions in the least privileged way, the contract defines a few special roles allowed to interact with the contract in an authorized way.
 These roles are: